afsarchowdhury/g4sr/README.md

 <!-- badges: end -->

 `g4sr` is an API wrapper for Go4Schools.
+It allows you to manage school data.
+Authentication is required for all requests.
+See your school’s administrator for an API key.

 ## Installation